FMarazzi/nas_control/README.md

-# nas_control
+# Nas control through web
-Very very quick and dirty webapp to control a NAS with Flask
+Very very quick and dirty webapp to control a NAS with Flask.
+Visiting a URL starts a python script.